rohan-git-repo/passcode-gen/README.md

 Simple Strong Password Generator using javascript for coding and HTML for webpage.
-Passwords are simple and hard to guess
+Passwords are Random and hard to guess